 Coventry has a wide variety of different places for people looking for a good night to, everything from live music venues all the way through to bars, grills, restaurants, pubs or nightclubs.
 We’ve selected three of our favourite places that you can visit in Coventry for a great night out!

-First up we have Club Heat, which has been a popular haunt for the locals of Coventry for sometime, with everything from live music all the way through to DJ sets and a great place to enjoy a night out with your friends.
+First up we have Club Heat, which has been a favourite haunt for the locals of Coventry for some time, with everything from live music all the way through to DJ sets and a perfect place to enjoy a night out with your friends.

 Recently enjoying their 21st birthday, we recommend Kasbah Nightclub.
 A particularly popular haunt for students as it offers a fresher’s week welcoming and a way for you to meet people at your university as well as a chance to drink and enjoy the night with loud music and lots of dancing.

-Coventry has it’s own music festival that it runs annually, not too dissimilar to Staffordshire/Chelmsford’s annual V Festival or Glastonbury, in the form of the Coventry Godiva Festival, which features a number of well-known acts and is a great three days out to enjoy some of the best and some of the most unknown of the music industry.
+Coventry has it’s own music festival that it runs annually, not too dissimilar to Staffordshire/Chelmsford’s annual V Festival or Glastonbury, but in the form of the Coventry Godiva Festival.
+It features a number of well-known acts and is a great three days out to enjoy some of the best and some of the most unknown of the music industry.
 Coventry also runs an Oktoberfest which is particularly useful if you feel like getting a little drunk one weekend.

-Coventry has a transportation system that will certainly get you from A to B. With everything that you would expect in a major city such as a train station or a bus route there is also an airport located some five miles south of the city centre called Coventry Airport, which can come in handy if you’re looking for a weekend away or something.
+Coventry has a transportation system that will certainly get you from A to B. With everything that you would expect in a major city such as; a train station, bus routes, there is also an airport located some five miles south of the city centre called Coventry Airport, which can come in handy if you’re looking for a weekend away or something.

 Ricoh arena is home for the Wasps Rugby team and Coventry City Football club.
 It also hosts a variety of other sporting events, music performances, exhibitions and much more.